AWelshFail/CodePortfolio/COTE-Movies/README.md

 A film review site that I’m currently developing with 2 other students.
 Based on React framework JavaScript with use of socket.io to develop the live chat function.
 Still a work in progress so functionality isn’t complete, styling is missing and the code may be unstable.

-The program requires Node.JS to be installed to run and requires an [npm install] to install the appropriate packages
+The program requires Node.JS to be installed on the system to run and requires an [npm install] to install the appropriate packages

 To start open in VS Code, start a terminal and type [node src/server/index.js], this will start the socket.io server for the live chat.
 Then in a separate terminal type [npm start] to start the react app.